All Episodes

 Well, Dawn tells me a lot of things, but she told me a fascinating story today.

-Dawn, court reporter, stenographer, transcribes people on the phone so I can read what they're saying if I can't understand it.
+In fact, Wendy, her friend Wendy, who sometimes sits in for Dawn when Dawn can't be here, Dawn, court reporter, stenographer who transcribes people on the phone so I can read what they're saying if I can't understand it.

 She went to her mailbox and opened the mailbox, get her mail, and her 1099 from her employer was in there opened.

-Somebody opened her 1099 and got her social security number, her employer ID number, whatever, whatever's on the 1099, uh they got.
+Somebody opened her 1099 and got her social security number, her employer ID number, whatever, whatever's on the 1099, they got.

-She is a life lock member.
+She is a lifelock member, Wendy.

 So she called him up.

-They said, Do you want us to call the police?
+They said, do you want us to call the police?

-Wendy said, No, no, no, no, I'll I'll do that myself.
+Wendy said, no, no, no, no, I'll do that myself.

 I had not heard of this before.

-But she doesn't have a thing to worry about because she has signed up at LifeLock.
+But she doesn't have a thing to worry about because she has signed up with Life Lock.

 It's not expensive.